ShivangiSingh17/Java-Jet/README.md

  A simple program to explain the concept of classes can be found [here](https://github.com/Starcode71Ooze/JAVA-JET/blob/master/Class.java).

- ##### :star::star:NOTE: When class is defined, only the specification for the object is defined; no memory or storage is allocated.To access members defined within the class, you need to create objects.
+ ##### :star::star:NOTE: When class is defined, only the specification for the object is defined; no memory or storage is allocated.
+To access members defined within the class, you need to create objects.

 Example of Class and Object together is [here](https://github.com/ShivangiSingh17/Java-Jet/blob/master/ClassAndObject.java).

 ### Object Cloning in Java
-Cloning basically means creating a exact copy of an object.The clone() method of Object class is used to clone an object.
+Cloning basically means creating a exact copy of an object.
+The clone() method of Object class is used to clone an object.
 The java.lang.Cloneable interface must be implemented by the class whose object clone we want to create.Else clone() method generates CloneNotSupportedException.

 Syntax of the clone() method: